PUBNAVETRA · A Purple Wins Instrument

-Every board already governs financial, market, credit, regulatory, and cyber risk.
-Each has a chair, a metric, a reporting line.
-Execution does not.
+Every company already governs financial, market, credit, regulatory, and cyber risk.
+Each has an owner, a metric, and a reporting line.
+Execution has none of the three.

 MarketStrategy / CEOMarket share, competitive index✓ Governed